pengjuncoding/learngit/readme.txt

-Git is a version control stytem.
+Git is a distributed version control stytem.
 Git is free software.